 More than a million students apply for NEET every year in hopes of landing up with seats in India’s top medical institutes, both medical and dental.
-NEET 2020 has recorded nearly 15.97 lakh registrations, the highest so far, the previous year being 15.19 lakh.
+NEET 2021 has recorded over 16 lakh registrations.
 The number of applicants registering for this esteemed test is only increasing every year, thereby increasing its credibility.

 Cracking NEET successfully is through the combination of consistency and determination.
-The previous year, close to 8 lakh students cleared NEET out of which only a few cleared the exam with a score above 600.
+The previous year, close to 8 lakh students cleared NEET out of which some cleared the exam with a score above 600.
 This must give aspirants a good idea of the cut-throat competition.

-NEET 2020 however, saw great results.
+Results of NEET 2021 were exceptional, 3 students went on to score 720 marks and most of them maintained a score above 700.
+NEET 2020 saw great results too.
 NEET 2020 Top 50 Toppers’ list saw all of the candidates scoring above 700, which was not the same in NEET 2019.
 Talking of NEET 2019, only 3 students were able to surpass the 700-mark.
 What is astounding is that NEET 2020 witnessed two of its aspirants scoring a perfect 720, a tiebreaker situation for the first position!
 Something, that has not been noticed in previous years.
 The cut-off too followed suit.

 In order for students to get admitted to the esteemed top 10 medical colleges of the country, scoring 600+ is the bare minimum.
 Medical institutes across the country consider NEET All India Rank or AIR as the factor that decides their admissions to UG courses at their institutes.
 This rank is on the basis of NEET scores obtained.